DrBenjamin/Dateiablage/README.md

 ## OS specific notes

-All executables are built with PyInstaller and sneed to be build on the target system.
+All executables are built with PyInstaller and need to be build on the target system.

 ### Windows